-Following February’s blog post on the importance of an embodied yoga practice as part of your eating disorder recovery, Natalie joins us to share some wonderful poses you could try at home to help you feel calm, soothed, and energised.
+Following February’s blog post on the importance of an embodied yoga practice as part of your eating disorder recovery, here are some wonderful poses you could try at home to help you feel calm, soothed, and energised.

 Yoga as an embodied practice